knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 -Support for extension of the storage capacity with extroot (adding a USB flashdrive).

--Driver support for additional USB wireless cards adapters (based on chipset ar9271,
+-Driver support for additional USB wireless cards adapters, based on chipset ar9271 (for instance DWA-126, WNA1100, TL-WN721N, TL-WN722N V1.x, TL-WN322G v3, TL-WN422G v2, DNUA-93F and anything azurewave and atheros ar9271) and also the chipset rt2800, for example the Ralink and Mediatek USB devices RT2770, RT2870, RT3070 RT3071, RT3072, RT3572.